justintoo/blog.justintoo.com/_posts/2016-12-23-startchurch-as-a-strategy.md

 9. **Rename nonprofit so holdings can have the name?** Yes, possible, but some states have a hold on a name.
 10. **For-profit?** Wait until church is incorporated.
 11. **Location of Church?** IRS
 12. **Board membership and family?** Need a majority that is unrelated (3/5 is okay).
-Salary, me and wife shouldn't vote
+Regarding the my salary, wife and I shouldn't vote
 13. **Budget approval** Simple majority with me included as Pastor/President; 3/5, including me
 14. **Accountability board** unanimous board vote for removal until accountability board
 15. **Amending bylaws?** Applying 501c3 the IRS needs bylaws, but don't need to file to state or IRS in general;